 Tuvalu is an island country.
 Total area of these scattered islands is just 26 km² – this is one of the smallest countries in the world.
 The highest elevation in islands is only 4.6 m above the sea level – thus Tuvalu is the lowest country in the world.

-Nevertheless the islands are covered with lush green vegetation and inhabited by interesting people with distinct cultural traditions.
-Some landmarks of Tuvalu are:
+Nevertheless, the islands are covered with lush green vegetation and inhabited by interesting people with distinct cultural traditions.

-How does a young City attorney end up as the People’s Lawyer of the fourth-smallest country in the world, 12,000 kilometres from home?
+How does a young City attorney end up as the People’s Lawyer of the fourth-smallest country in the world, 12,000 kilometers from home?